arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 ## Standalone app

 _Standalone apps will be released during the summer.
-Before that, you need to check the setup procedure (very simple) in order to access the source patcher and try it._
+The tool can only be used with Max/MSP installed yet._

 ## Using the project in Max/MSP

-_For now, this is the only valid procedure.
-It has some additional requirements, including Max/MSP that is not free, but with which I am building this app._

 1. Install Max/MSP (latest version) https://cycling74.com/
 2. _For use with Kinect input_ Install Processing https://processing.org/ and launch the "simpleKinect" scripts in the "Utilities" folder.